 Non-Removable Bases – A pedestrian barrier’s base is its weakest point.
 If it gets damaged and is not replaceable, the entire barrier needs replaced.
 In this image, you can see where the base was bent and is now rusting through.

 Failing Welds – In this particular barrier, the base welds are failing.
 This is the primary stabilizing factor of this barrier and its ultimate weakness.

 Poor Hook Design – Hooks tend to get bent, especially if they are not inserted through the frame.
 When you are looking to purchase a quality barrier, make sure your hooks go through the frame and are double welded.

 Spot Welds – Spot welds are inherently weak and are not well suited for steel barriers.
 They are, however, much cheaper than saddle welds.
-This practice saves the manufacturer in production costs but you will ultimately will pay for it with an inferior product.
+This practice saves the manufacturer in production costs but you will ultimately pay for it with an inferior product.